 A specialist will review your professional portfolio and other documents during verification.
 These include proof of completing your 120 hours of training, 480 hours of working experience and completing your professional portfolio.
 The council will then notify you to schedule your verification visit.

 The specialist will also audit your professional portfolio, which includes physically observing how you work with the children.
-Then, they’ll review your portfolio and conduct a supervision session where you’ll discuss your strong areas and those that need improvement.
+Then, they’ll review your portfolio and conduct a supervision session where you’ll discuss your strengths and any areas that need improvement.

 Taking the CDA certification exam